ChiragGPujar/Satellite-Imagery-Based-Property-Valuation/README.md

   3) Builds Fusion Model (Tabular + Image)
   4) Evaluates using RMSE,R²

-Step 4: Generate Test Predictions
-The output of this is the submission file.
+Step 4: Generate Test Predictions and output is the submission file.